 - grandmother or grandfather

-- Manitoba Experience means that in the past you lived in the province as a temporary foreign worker or as an international student.
+- In order to prove your Manitoba Experience, you need to prove that in the past you lived in the province as a temporary foreign worker or as an international student.
 You must also demonstrate you score sufficient points for language, employability, education, age and adaptability according to the MPNP Self-assessment Worksheet.

-- As an international student you attended and completed an authorized education or training program at a public, or registered private vocational, post-secondary institution in Manitoba.
+- In order to be considered as an international student, you must attend and complete an authorized education or training program at a public, or registered private vocational, post-secondary institution in Manitoba.
 However, in order to prove that you studied in Manitoba, you must submit your study permit(s), your academic transcripts and the certificate, diploma or degree you received for completing the program.

-Please Contact Us if you want to know about the best option for you under Manitoba Provincial Nominee Program.
+Please Contact Us in order to know about the best option for you under Manitoba Provincial Nominee Program.
 Moreover, you can also explore other options if you are a business owner and want to immigrate to any province under PNP Entrepreneur Streams.